FrancisBanville/ms_interpreting_probabilities/README.md

   the probability distribution of the amount of energy flow between two species).
-- In many studies, it is not obvious if their numbers represent interaction scores or probabilities (in the later case, it is rarely specified what these probabilities truly represent).
+- In many studies, it is not obvious if their numbers represent interaction scores or probabilities (in the latter case, it is rarely specified what these probabilities truly represent).

 ## Probabilistic metawebs